FREE SHIPPING Over $150 | FREE RETURNS (Domestic)

 Why?
 There’s a chance you’re doing something wrong during those extra bench press days.
 Make small changes (more on that later) to ensure you continue to increase your bench and muscle mass.

 By now you know that increasing your bench press is incredibly important especially if you want to build strength, size, and power in your chest.
-That’s why you’re here today, right?
-The next time one of your gym bros asks how much you bench press, you’ll be able to impress them with your results.
+The next time one of your gym bros asks how much you bench press, you won't have to make up a number.
+You'll tell them your actual max because of the tips in this post.

 Doing a manageable amount of reps time after time or each chest day won’t lead to a bigger chest.
 Sure, if you’re just starting you’ll see definition due to muscle growth and development, but long term it’s not a good strategy.